Polydile/dile-components/packages/dile-input/README.md

 ## Properties

-- name: the name of the input element.
+- **name**: the name of the input element.
 This is usefull to distinguish the related element in an input event listener.
-- label: the element label
+- **label**: the element label
-- value: defines the text inside the input element
+- **value**: defines the text inside the input element
-- placeholder: Defines the texts present in the input element when is empty
+- **placeholder**: Defines the texts present in the input element when is empty
-- disabled: on true, the element is disabled
+- **disabled**: on true, the element is disabled
-- errored: on true, the element is marked as error
+- **errored**: on true, the element is marked as error
-- disabeAutocomplete: on true, the input autocomplete HTML featured is disabled
+- **disabeAutocomplete**: on true, the input autocomplete HTML featured is disabled

 ## Styling